Pritamck13/Projects/README.md

 5)I have used Covnets to classify the category of animals using the famous Cats vs Dogs Dataset on Colab.

 6)With the help of GRU layers, the text generating model generates a sequence of words that mimics the text it has been trained upon.

+7)Morgan Stanley/ ADF Test and Johansen,Engel Granger test were run to check for if a time series is stationary and whether two time series are cointegrated.